-I swore when I started to prepare this address that it would not become, as so many speeches concerning women in the law do, yet It seems to me at least, to be highly desirable to consider whether a judicial appointments process similar to that adopted in the United Kingdom can be adopted in Australia.

-another recitation of indigestible and depressing statistics contrasting the number of women graduating from law school with outstanding academic qualifications with the number of women in the profession, let alone on the Bench.
+I swore when I started to prepare this address that it would not become, as so many speeches concerning women in the law do, yet another recitation of indigestible and depressing statistics contrasting the number of women graduating from law school with outstanding academic qualifications with the number of women in the profession, let alone on the Bench.
 Some of us, I am sure, could recite these statistics in our sleep.